The Public Interest Disclosures system

 A concern about the way someone’s behaviour is affecting you as an individual (such as inequitable treatment of you in the workplace) will generally be more appropriately dealt with through a grievance process than the PID system.

-How can I make a PID to the PSC?
+How can I make a disclosure to the PSC?

 If you do not work for the PSC you must make the PID to the Public Service Commissioner.